 In the morning, take advantage of the authentic island vibe for breakfast at the popular Ginny & Jane E’s, a gift and food emporium at the north end of AMI.
-Feast on homemade baked goods and coffee while lounging in the intimate setting of tropical themed chairs, tables and décor that is distinctly island style.
-Sisters Ginny and Jane combined their talents into a wildly popular business with Ginny specializing in the antiques and Jane handling the cooking and baking.
-Once an IGA store, it now is filled with one-of-a-kind locally sourced art and antiquities plus post cards, handmade jewelry, and shell art.
+Feast on homemade baked goods and coffee while lounging in the intimate setting of tropical-themed chairs, tables, and décor that is distinctly island style.
+Sisters Ginny and Jane combined their talents into a wildly popular business.
+Ginny specializes in antiques and Jane handles the cooking and baking.
+Once an IGA store, it now is filled with one-of-a-kind locally sourced art and antiquities plus postcards, handmade jewelry, and shell art.

 Another breakfast hotspot, directly on the beach, is the Anna Maria Island Beach Café, home of the Yummy Sandwich, and all-you-can-eat pancakes.